SACRAMENT OF BAPTISM

 - The Godparent must be practicing the Catholic faith.
 This means they are regularly attending and participating at Masses and should be registered at a Catholic parish.
 This also means that if married, he/she was married in the Catholic Church.

-- The parents should be registered members of Our Lady Help of Christians Parish and be turning in Sunday Offerings regularly.
+- The Godparents should be registered members of Our Lady Help of Christians Parish and be turning in Sunday Offerings regularly for (3) months.
 If they are members of another parish seeking Baptism here, a letter will be required from their parish granting permission for the Baptism to be held at any of our churches.